-This week we tracked down one of our all-time favourite new artists—Annie Everingham—to find out what inspires her and where she is heading next.
+This week we tracked down one of our all-time favourite new artists — Annie Everingham — to find out what inspires her and where she is heading next.
+Annie is a Newcastle-based artist, freelance illustrator and textile print designer, and we’re sure you’ll love her abstract works as much as us!

-We originally discovered you on Instagram when you were tagged in a photo of an incredibly designed coffee cup—a recent collaboration with Okyo for BioPak in their art series of coffee cups—can you tell us how you got involved in that project?
+We originally discovered you on Instagram when we saw your artwork feature on a coffee cup — a recent collaboration with Okyo for BioPak in their art series of coffee cups — can you tell us how you got involved in that project?

 “Art company Okyo approached me to submit a design around the theme of nature for the BioPak project.
-I submitted a floral print I had designed for a swimwear project and was selected as one of the six artists for the collaboration.”
+I submitted a floral print I had designed for a swimwear project and was selected as one of the six artists for the collaboration,” says Annie.

 Has that project given you more exposure or opened up new opportunities?

-“I’ve been approached by a few well known fashion and textile design companies this year about doing some collaborative and commission work but nothing has been finalised just yet.
+“I’ve been approached by a few well-known fashion and textile design companies this year about doing some collaborations and commission work but nothing has been finalised just yet.

 “I was awarded the Design Student of the Year in the NSW category for textiles by the Design Institute of Australia and my prize was an opportunity to work with the highly regarded textile company Tappeti in transforming one of my designs into a contemporary rug design.
 They will manufacture the rug and sell within their collection.